Azimcharoliya/calculator-behavior/addition.md

 Scenario: Addition of two positive integer numbers

-  Given the calculator is turned on and the calculator screen is clear.
+  Given the calculator is on and the calculator screen is clear.

   When I type in positive number
         And press plus